 - Exercise 5 days a week for a minimum of 30 minutes.

 - Have a diet that’s high in low-fat dairy, vegetables, fruits, and has a moderate amount of nuts, beans, and fish, and is low on red meat.

 Smoking and Diabetic Neuropathy

 Smoking constricts your blood circulation.
 It does this by constricting the blood vessels, making it harder for the blood to transfer to the body.
-This leads to your peripheral nerves having fewer nutrient-rich blood than usual.
+This leads to your peripheral nerves having less nutrient-rich blood than usual.
 Because of this, your body will start to experience more pain.

 Work as hard as you can to stop or at least reduce smoking.
 See your doctor for smoking cessation aids and techniques.

 The Importance of a Healthy Diet and Diabetic Neuropathy